 Aaronica (bottom left) from The Crunchy Mommy is wearing her newborn son in the Tula Grown With Me Carrier.

 Megan (bottom right) from Dallas Georgia Macaroni Kid is wearing her son in a Baby K’Tan wrap on the way to the bus stop on her older son’s first day of school.

-Based on what I’ve learned about the phases of babywearing, then toddler wearing, I think I’d been way more productive and relaxed if I’d work A.J. more.
-Looking
+Based on what I’ve learned about the phases of babywearing, then toddler wearing, I think I’d be way more productive and relaxed if I’d worked while wearing A.J. more.

 Looking back at our baby photos, I don’t have one photo of me or my husband wearing him.
 I did it a handful of times, mostly when I was traveling back to New York when my Daddy was sick.[Tweet “See the versatile styles of babywearing from blogging moms!”]

 I’d Invest in Cloth Diapers

 When A.J. was about eight months old, I branched out and found even more Mommy Meetup groups online.
 They were among the first mommies I met who were cloth diapering their babies.
 I didn’t know how they’d made a